Writing your medical personal statement and want tips on how to write about your motivation?

 Really consider if you’re choosing medical school because of the degree or because of the career- because there are much easier ways to earn money/get into research/give back to people.

-It’s unlikely that you’ll end up in the specialty you think is most suited to you at this point in time.
+It’s unlikely that you’ll end up in the speciality you think is most suited to you at this point in time.
 Universities aren’t expecting you to lay down a life plan for them but they are expecting you to have considered this – are you willing to change?
 Are you dead set on being a clinical geneticist within neurophysiology, or have you considered the wider implications of a career in medicine, given that it will remain competitive for the rest of your life?

 They will want to know that your enthusiasm isn’t for one single topic, that you will remain engaged for the entire course.
 Try and include something that shows you have a wider understanding of doctors, medicine and its impact – and don’t worry if you have no clue what you want to do!

-You don’t have to be a budding cardiothoracic surgeon and you don’t have to know what every specialty does – you just have to show them that you’re willing to get stuck in and give it a go regardless.
+You don’t have to be a budding cardiothoracic surgeon and you don’t have to know what every speciality does – you just have to show them that you’re willing to get stuck in and give it a go regardless.

 Medical school can be a long few years, but it can also be some of the best in your life – so let the admissions board know that your enthusiasm for medicine will get you through.
 Good luck!